zotonic/zotonic/doc/ref/notifications/notification/meta-mailinglist_message.rst

 ^^^^^^^^^^^^^^^^^^^

 Send a welcome or goodbye message to the given recipient.
-The recipient is either an e-mail address or a resource id.
+The recipient is either a recipient-id or a recipient props.
 'what' is send_welcome, send_confirm, send_goobye or silent.